 The ability of a building component or material to diminish the intensity of vibration energy passing through it, and to minimise any vibration being transmitted to a connected element.
 It is analogous to the absorption of sound in air.

 Anti vibration pads are used as damping between building elements.
 This term refers to any connecting device that provides some level of resilience between components such as rubber or damping springs.

-Vibration control materials are also used when installing an isolated building component such as a floating floor, stairs or suspended ceiling.
-They can also be used when underneath devices such as air conditioners, heating systems and chillers.
+Vibration control materials are also used when installing an isolated building component such as foundations, a floating floor, stairs or a suspended ceiling.
+They can also be used when isolating for vibration underneath devices such as air conditioners, heating systems and chillers.